 Loving-Kindness is a form of meditation that can help one become much more in touch and aware of the feelings of people around them.
 It can help you develop more compassion towards others if you feel like it is lacking in your life.

-This isn’t all to say that meditation will make you passive or “weak”, which is a common concern for people who are interested in learning how to meditate.
+This isn’t to say that meditation will make you passive or “weak”, which is a common concern for people who are interested in learning how to meditate.
 Even people in the most intense and violent lines of work (like martial artists) meditate and understand the benefits of meditation.

 Other benefits of meditation